-The easiest way to explain reincarnation is that it is the belief that you die and your soul is reborn into another body.
-This process is also known as the transmigration of the soul.
+Reincarnation is the belief after you die and your soul or essence is reborn into another body.
+This process is also known as the transmigration of the soul, and many people believe souls reincarnate through multiple lifetimes.

 - Your body dies, but your soul lives on.